 what ever you use, make sure it's bone dry before using an aerosol dye and most importantly, before re installing or you'll end up with slimy windows this winter and a nice mildew smell followed by foliage.

 That is why I pulled it today, to dry it out.
-The carpet is original, and like a 20 yr old carpet (wait that didn't sound right) :rofl:
+The carpet is original, and like a 20 yr old carpet (wait that didn't sound right) :confused: :rofl:

 it is actually in decent shape with most of the wear and tear on the front section.
 I would love to replace it with new but I need the color to be right (as the wheel wells etc are in perfect shape).